synapsestudios/syn-hapi-swagger/README.md

 Custom wrappers for allowing hapi-swaggered and the swagger-ui to work with our hapi-template and OIDC

 ## Hapi Plugin
-The hapi plug adds an endpoint to fetch a specification for your api that is compliant with Swagger 2.0.
+The hapi plugin adds an endpoint to fetch a specification for your api that is compliant with Swagger 2.0.
 The Synapse plugin is a wrapper around the hapi-swaggered package that includes security definitions, and OIDC token-fetch endpoint, and a workaround for our mixedValidation helper for asynchronous validation functions.
 ### Configuration
 The plugin allows the following options:
 * `oidcClientId`: The client id to use when converting an access code to an authorization token.
 If this is not provided, then the token endpoint will not be made available.